Is passenger behaviour responsible for the decline in airport parking?

 This all looks pretty bleak for those making money from airport car parks.
 However, there are several things that airports can do in addition to exploring alternative non-aeronautical revenue streams.

 Firstly, airports can utilise any disused areas specifically for Uber parking, which will help to avoid congestion outside the terminals, which are already hectic and congested, often with queues of taxis trying to drop passengers off and pick them up without incurring a charge of fine.
 Airports can also explore the potential of charging dropping off vehicles (be they taxis or family members) a fee.

 One thing is for certain; airport car parks are going to have to embrace the changes in flyer behaviour to survive.

-Belfast International Airport (BFS), Birmingham Airport (BHX), Bristol International Airport (BRS), Edinburgh Airport (EDI), Glasgow Airport (GLA), London Gatwick Airport (LGW), London Heathrow Airport (LHR), London Luton Airport (LLA), London Stansted Airport (STN), Manchester Airport (MAN)
+Belfast International Airport (BFS), Birmingham Airport (BHX), Edinburgh Airport (EDI), Glasgow Airport (GLA), London Gatwick Airport (LGW), London Heathrow Airport (LHR), London Luton Airport (LLA), London Stansted Airport (STN), Manchester Airport (MAN)